rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/_index.md

 If a cluster was created with an RKE template, you can't change it to a different RKE template.
 You can only update the cluster to a new revision of the same template.

 As of Rancher v2.3.3, you can [save the configuration of an existing cluster as an RKE template.]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rke-templates/applying-templates/#converting-an-existing-cluster-to-use-an-rke-template) Then the cluster's settings can only be changed if the template is updated.
+The new template can also be used to launch new clusters.

 The core features of RKE templates allow DevOps and security teams to: